NVIDIA/NeMo-Guardrails/README.md

 For a brief introduction to the Colang syntax, check out the [Colang Language Syntax Guide](./docs/user_guide/colang-language-syntax-guide.md).

 ## Inviting the community to contribute!

-Guardrails is an open-source toolkit!
-While the example rails residing in the repository are excellent starting points we enthusiastically invite the community to contribute towards making the power of trustworthy, safe, and secure LLMs accessible to everyone.
+Guardrails is an open-source toolkit.
+While the examples provided in the repository are a good starting point, we invite the community to contribute towards making the power of trustworthy, safe, and secure LLMs accessible to everyone.
 For guidance on setting up a development environment and how to contribute to NeMo Guardrails, see the [contributing guidelines](./CONTRIBUTING.md).

 ## License